t4ppe/eac-injector/README.md

 make sure your dll is in the same folder
-**re-name** your dll to **test.dll** if not it wont inject **the dll must be in the same folder**
+**re-name** your dll to **test.dll** if not it wont inject **the dll must be in the same folder** then type your game class - example ( UnrealWindow )